dstein64/nvim-scrollview/README.md

   `:ScrollViewLast` move the cursor to lines with signs.
 Arguments can specify which sign groups are considered.
 * The scrollbars are draggable with a mouse.
 Signs can be clicked for navigation or right-clicked for information.
-If `'mousemoveevent'` is set, scrollbars and signs are highlighted when the mouse pointer hovers.
+If `mousemoveevent` is set, scrollbars and signs are highlighted when the mouse pointer hovers.

 ## Signs